History of Beeston Castle

 Proceeds from slavery

 The £60,000 Tollemache paid in 1840 for the Peckforton estate was therefore derived in part from the sugar plantations of Antigua and the compensation payment received the previous year.
-The former enslaved people themselves, meanwhile, received no compensation, and continued to work on Tollemache’s estates in poor conditions.
+The former enslaved people themselves, meanwhile, continued to work on Tollemache’s estates in poor conditions.

 Beeston as tourist attraction